 Before joining IS in 2016, Dan served on the IS Board of Directors and several IS member committees.
 He also led IS member, Communities In Schools, the nation’s largest and most effective dropout prevention organization, for 12 years after working in other positions at the organization.

 As a thought leader in the field of public education, Dan was credited with fostering the growing national trend toward community involvement in schools through partnerships with parents, businesses, policymakers, and local nonprofit groups.
 As the president and CEO of IS, he believes strongly in the power of nonprofits, foundations, and other organizations to work collaboratively to improve life and the environment for individuals and communities around the world.
 Dan is known for his commitment to performance management to drive evidence-based programs and high impact organizations.

 Early in this career, Dan worked as a community organizer in Guadalajara, Mexico organizing a squatter community to secure land rights, running water, and public education.
 He then returned to Washington, DC for a research fellowship at the Woodstock Theological Center at Georgetown University.

-Dan is a 2007 Annie E. Casey Children and Families Fellow serves on the advisory boards of HBS Social Enterprise Initiative, Alliance for Strong Families, Big Bets for Social Change and Project Evident.
+Dan was a 2007 Annie E. Casey Children and Families Fellow, serves on the board of Child Trends and the advisory boards of Harvard Business Schools’ Social Enterprise Initiative, the Conference Board’s Center on Corporate Citizenship and Philanthropy, and Project Evident.
+He is also a trustee of The Fetzer Institute.
 He holds a bachelor’s degree in international relations from Georgetown University School of Foreign Service and a master’s degree in philosophy from Fordham University.

 You can follow Dan on Twitter at @dancardinali.